Horningsea

-Horningsea is a small village north of Cambridge in Cambridgeshire in England.
+Horningsea is a small village north of Cambridge in Cambridgeshire, England.
 The parish covers an area of 2.6 sqmi.
 It lies on the east bank of the River Cam, and on the road from Cambridge to Clayhithe.
 The nearest railway station is Waterbeach, 1 + 1/2 miles away.

 Listed as Horningesea in the Domesday Book, the village's name derives from either "Island (or dry ground in marsh) of a man called Horning" or "Island by the horn-shaped hill".

 History

 Central to the development of Horningsea as a settlement has been its location on the River Cam, whose use for navigation dates back to at least Roman times.
-Around 4000 years ago, the parish consisted of a chalk promontory between marshland and the sea, and there is evidence of Iron Age habitation.
-Around 1000 years ago it had become a peninsula extending northwards into the undrained fens.
+Around 4,000 years ago, the parish consisted of a chalk promontory between marshland and the sea, and there is evidence of Iron Age habitation.
+Around 1,000 years ago, it had become a peninsula extending northwards into the undrained fens.

 Between the 2nd and 4th centuries Horningsea was used for pottery by the Romans and was connected with Lincoln by Car Dyke, a Roman canal.

 Drainage of the area began with Bottisham Lode in early medieval times, and a bridge is mentioned in the village in the late 13th century.
 In 1637 the Earl of Bedford was given 400 acres in Fen Ditton, Horningsea, and Stow cum Quy which were drained over the following 20 years.
 The remainder of the parish was drained in the late 18th and 19th centuries, other than the area around Snout's Corner, which is still fenland.

 The Saxon hamlets of Eye and Clayhithe have been part of Horningsea parish since 1279, with Clayhithe situated where the ancient peninsula reached the river.

 In 2006 Horningsea's conservation area was re-appraised by South Cambridgeshire District Council.
 The report contains much detail about the current status of the village and its buildings.